madalinungureanu/user-profile-picture/src/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Released 2018-12-19
+* Old block deprecated, but still supported
+* New block added with more control over appearance and includes themes.

 = 2.0.2 =
 * Released 2018-11-20
 * Gutenberg fixes with alignment (center, right) on the front end.
 * Gutenberg fixes with the toggle boxes defaulting back to nothing.

 = 2.0.1 =